lewi0332/Data-Pipeline-Capstone-Project/README.md

 ```

-**Initial Considerartions**
+**Initial Data Considerations**

 Compared to many projects, this data is very clean and tidy.
 The API is stable and produces constrained data.
-However, with so many sources and types, it can be tricky to make it all fit into the site in the same manner.
+However, with so many sources and types, it can be tricky to make it all fit into the same model in the same manner.

-There are some lines with nested data which will need to be flattened.
+There are some keys in post and user json files with nested data which will need to be flattened.

-Follower count is listed in users, but *not always* in post.
+Follower count is listed in users, but *not always* in posts.
 Posts from Business Connections will return follower counts on a given post near the time of posting.
 For some purposes the pipeline will need to bring these sources together.

 Post and User data from the Basic connection will be missing Reach, Impressions and other metrics.
 The company is aware of this and expects data to be null from these users

 ---
 ## Data Model

 The company website would like to allow brands to search posts for keywords, mentions, and hashtags.
-It will also present those results with the corresponding media.
+It will also present those results with the corresponding media object.
 Only posts going back 180 days will be needed for search.

-Additionally, each IG user will be represented with a single page showing historical stats and recent posts.
+Additionally, each IG user will be represented with a single profile page showing historical stats and recent posts.

-We will need a transactional search endpoint for the website to use as well as a pre-aggregated Fact table to populate each user page.
+The website requires a transactional search endpoint for the website to use as well as a pre-aggregated Fact table to populate each user page.

-The company already spent considerable time on configuring search results with Elasticsearch and would like to continue to use this tool
+The company has spent considerable time on configuring search results with Elasticsearch and would like to continue to use this tool.
+Elasticsearch allows the flexibilty of an adjustable schema given that our data responses from the Instagram API differ.
+Elasticsearch is a distributed system which allows for replicas.

-Proposed Pipeline
+**Proposed Pipeline**

 ![data_pipeline_flowchart](./images/map.jpeg)

-The model design will begin with a data lake in an AWS S3 bucket and transform the data to a transactional state for the website to call quickly.
-As the company grows this data lake will support higher volume data ingestion and leave the flexibility of future analytics.
+The pipeline design will begin with a data lake in an AWS S3 bucket and will transform the data to a transactional state for the website to call quickly.
+As the company grows this data lake will support higher volume data ingestion and leave flexibility for future analytics.
 All data features from the Instagram API can be stored in S3 even if they may not be relevent now.
 Users and posts will be stored separately.
 File names will connect to their account id, post id or date.
 This will allow for easy schema reads from services such as AWS Glue in future use cases.

-Data Lake Heirarchy
+**Data Lake Heirarchy**

 ```
 -instagram_graph
     --posts